 We are a charity founded in 1956 and our purpose is

-- To safeguard our priceless heritage of cathedral music and support a living tradition
+- To sustain our priceless heritage of cathedral music and support a living tradition

 - To increase public knowledge and appreciation of that heritage and tradition